Shk-Haseeb/Keeper-Note-App/README.md

 # 🗒️ Keeper Note App

-A minimalistic, full-stack note-taking app built with the **MERN stack**.
+A minimalist, full-stack note-taking app built with the **MERN stack**.
 This project showcases CRUD functionality, responsive design, and end-to-end deployment using **React**, **Express**, and **MongoDB Atlas**.

 ---